 I know this was an incredibly long post.
 I know this is an incredibly long story to tell … and even to read, if you are reading it as I’m writing it out and posting each piece.
 But … every piece is meaningful.
 When I reflect back on this part of Joshua’s story, it wasn’t the peaceful, exciting birth story that I so longed to have.
 There was certainly excitement and joy, but it is an example of what a loving God I serve that even in the middle of worry and pain, He is an ever-present, faithful God who still does miracles.

-As hard as it is sometimes to see where He is working in my life, I have to take a minute and acknowledge where I KNOW He has worked.
+As hard as it is sometimes to see where He is working in my life, I must take a minute and acknowledge where I KNOW He has worked.

 ***Disclosure: The links below are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.”
 Your price remains the same whether you use the link or not.
 Yay!
 See my full disclosure page for more details.